305909/gym-hopper/README.md

 ## Uniform Domain Randomization

 This project implements a `CustomHopper-source-UDR-v0` custom environment to introduce Uniform Domain Randomization (UDR).
-UDR involves varying the link masses of the Hopper robot during training, with the exception of the fixed torso mass, to expose the agent to a range of dynamic conditions.
-For each mass separately, the environment instantiates the boundaries of the parameter distribution and randomly samples parameters at the beginning of each episode:
+UDR involves varying the link masses of the Hopper robot during training, while maintaining the torso mass constant, to expose the agent to a range of dynamic conditions.
+For each mass separately, the environment instantiates the boundaries of the physical parameter distribution (according to \phi) and randomly samples parameters at the beginning of each episode:

 $$
 m_i \sim \mathbb{U}((1 - \phi) \cdot m_{i_0}, (1 + \phi) \cdot m_{i_0})